adamduvick/adamduvick.github.io/docs/cinnamon-rolls.md

 ![Batch of cinnamon rolls in a pan with glaze on them.](https://inthekitchenwithmatt.com/wp-content/uploads/2019/12/cinnamon-rolls-close-up.jpg)

-Combine the water and milk in a microwave-safe bowl and heat the liquid up to around 105 to 115 degrees F (40 to 44 C).
+Combine the water and milk in a microwave-safe bowl and heat the liquid up to around 105 to 115 ℉ (40 to 44 ℃).
 Generally, it only takes 30 seconds or so.
 Optionally you can certainly heat up it in a pot on the stovetop.
 The [**active dry yeast**](https://amzn.to/30ikaNF) needs warm liquid to active it.

 Some people prefer to use [**rapid rise yeast**](https://amzn.to/2QnaexP) or instant yeast which is totally fine you can just add it to the dry ingredients.
 I will ALWAYS active my yeast first however because I want to make sure the yeast is not bad or old and this is a full-proof way to know the yeast is good.

 ### Step 3: Add Warm Liquid to Bowl

 Now, add the warm liquid to a large bowl and sprinkle the yeast on top.
-Add in about a teaspoon of your white granulated sugar, it will provide some food for the yeast.
+Add in about a tsp of your white granulated sugar, it will provide some food for the yeast.
 While not absolutely necessary I always add it in.
 I need my yeast happy!
 Set the yeast mixture aside and allow it to do its thing for 5 to 10 minutes.

 ### Step 4: Activated yeast and melted butter